MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-upgrade.md

 Updates for the Microsoft Tunnel release periodically.
 When a new version is available, read about the changes here.

 After an update releases, it rolls out to tenants over the following days.
-This means new updates might not be available for your tunnel servers for a few days.
+This rollout time means new updates might not be available for your tunnel servers for a few days.

 The Microsoft Tunnel version for a server isn’t available in the Intune UI at this time.
 Instead, run the following command on the Linux server that hosts the tunnel to identify the hash values of  *agentImageDigest* and *serverImageDiegest*: `cat /etc/mstunnel/images_configured`